top of page

 I'm an Norwich (NR3) & online BABCP Accredited CBT & EMDR Therapist, Registered Mental Health Nurse, Yoga Teacher & Personal Trainer

-I have over 15 years’ clinical experience, including work within NHS adult mental health and specialist eating disorder services, as well as university wellbeing services at UEA.
+I have over 15 years’ clinical experience across NHS adult mental health, specialist services, and university wellbeing at UEA.

 Alongside my clinical training, I bring lived understanding as a late-diagnosed AuDHD woman who spent many years navigating food struggles and self-punishment while outwardly functioning well.